The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 \subsection{Electron Temperature and Electron Density}

 The ``direct" calculation of metallicity relies on collisionally-excited oxygen emission lines and the nebular properties of electron temperature ($T_e$) and electron density ($n_e$), which are responsible for the strength of the collisionally-excited lines.
 Electron temperature is calculated in two ionization zones of the star-forming, \ion{H}{2} regions.
-In the $\rm{O^{++}}$ zone, $T_e$([\ion{O}{3}]) is calculated using the electron-temperature-sensitive emission-line ratio [\ion{O}{3}] $\lambda\lambda$ 4959, 5007/[\ion{O}{3}] $\lambda$4363 and the IRAF routine \texttt{NEBULAR.TEMDEN} \citep{shaw_dufour1994}.
+In the $\rm{O^{++}}$ zone, $T_e$([\ion{O}{3}]) is calculated using the electron-temperature-sensitive emission-line ratio [\ion{O}{3}] $\lambda\lambda$4959, 5007/[\ion{O}{3}] $\lambda$4363 and the \texttt{getTemDen} method (with the default [\ion{O}{2}] and [\ion{O}{3}] atomic data) of the \texttt{PyNeb}\footnote{\url{https://pypi.org/project/PyNeb/} (version: 1.1.16)}$^{,}$\footnote{\url{http://morisset.github.io/PyNeb_devel/}}$^{,}$\footnote{\url{https://github.com/Morisset/PyNeb_devel/tree/master/docs}} emission-line analysis software \citep{Luridiana2015}.
 We note that while $T_e$([\ion{O}{3}]) does have a dependence on electron density, $n_e$, below $n_e\approx10^3\ \rm{cm^{-3}}$, $T_e$([\ion{O}{3}]) is insensitive to $n_e$ \citep{Osterbrock_Ferland2006,Izotov2006} and can be calculated assuming the typical $z\sim2$ \ion{H}{2} region electron density of a few hundred per cubic centimeter \citep{Sanders2016ne_u}.
-For our calculation, we assume $n_e=150\ \rm{cm^{-3}}$ and obtain an electron temperature in the $\rm{O^{++}}$ region of $T_e$([\ion{O}{3}]) = 15,800 $\pm$ 3,100 K. We note in regard to the assumed $n_e$ that \citet{Gburek2019} studied a galaxy in our present stacking sample, A1689-217, that had a similar electron temperature of $T_e$([\ion{O}{3}]) = 14,300 K. When calculating this temperature, they found that assuming any $n_e<10^3\ \rm{cm^{-3}}$ changed their result by $<0.5\%$, suggesting our current assumption is robust.
+For our calculation, we assume $n_e=150\ \rm{cm^{-3}}$ and obtain an electron temperature in the $\rm{O^{++}}$ region of $T_e$([\ion{O}{3}]) = 15,500 $\pm$ 3,100 K. We note in regard to the assumed $n_e$ that \citet{Gburek2019} studied a galaxy in our present stacking sample, A1689-217, that had a similar electron temperature of $T_e$([\ion{O}{3}]) = 14,300 K. When calculating this temperature, they found that assuming any $n_e<10^3\ \rm{cm^{-3}}$ changed their result by $<0.5\%$, suggesting our current assumption is robust.

 Ideally, the electron temperature in the $\rm{O^+}$ ionization region is calculated using measurements of the [\ion{O}{2}] $\lambda\lambda$7320, 7330 auroral emission-line doublet.
 Unfortunately, for the galaxies in our stacking sample, we do not have spectroscopic coverage of these lines.
 Instead, we calculate $T_e$([\ion{O}{2}]) via the $T_e$([\ion{O}{3}])$-T_e$([\ion{O}{2}]) relation of \citet{Campbell1986}, reprinted here in Equation \ref{equ:teo3_teo2}: